 Don't ask me WHY restaurants are STILL putting MSG in their food — it tastes just as good without it, and I know this from cooking in my own kitchen!!!
 I'm sure MSG isn't the only questionable ingredient in an Olga's sandwich anyway, so it was fun trying this out and everyone went crazy over my version of the three-cheese Olga. 🙂

-***NOTE: I found some thick flour tortillas with a not-too-bad ingredient label that I'll use sometimes for this recipe when I don't have time to make homemade pita bread!
+***NOTE: I found some thick flour tortillas at Trader Joe's with a not-too-bad ingredient label that I'll use sometimes for this recipe when I don't have time to make homemade pita bread!

 Olga's Kitchen Copycat Recipe for Three-Cheese Olgas